Axway/amplify-central/content/en/docs/connect_manage_environ/connect_ibm_api_connect/_index.md

 The IBM API Connect traceability agent is able to track transactions for APIs by querying a specific Analytics Server in your IBM API Connect installation.

-To retrieve your IBM API Connect Analytics Server ID follow the following steps:
+To retrieve your IBM API Connect Analytics Server ID follow these steps:

 * Log into IBM API Connect
 * Click the Analytics (graph) icon on the left navigation bar